-  Crowd Cow Review: Bottom Line
+Crowd Cow Reviews: Bottom Line

 If you are looking for high-quality craft meat and sustainably sourced seafood and care about where your food comes from Crowd Cow is your answer.
 From the best of the best Wagyu and Kobe beef to premium ground beef, they have something for your weekday meals and special occasion dinners as well as unique gifts for the whole family!

-And while the free shipping threshold is a bit high and many items sell out fast, we recommend buying in bulk and buying the items you want when they are available.
+And while the free shipping threshold is a bit high for non-members and many items sell out fast, we recommend buying in bulk and buying the items you want when they are available.
 We would love to see cooking instructions and recipes with every order.
 Cooking instructions came with the Wagyu, but not with the Chateaubriand and a recipe would’ve been really helpful.